Greater Mekong Subregion: Conservation

 With the rapid development in the region, conservation efforts to protect natural resources, habitats, biodiversity and local cultures in the Greater Mekong have become urgent.
 The most pressing current threats are hydropower development, climate change, illegal wildlife trade, and habitat loss.

 Environmental threats

 The harvesting and production of natural resources in the Greater Mekong Subregion is of significant economic importance, with the retail value of Mekong river fisheries alone estimated at more than US$4 billion annually.

 The Greater Mekong Subregion has become the site of large-scale construction projects and rapid economic development, including hydropower dams, mining, forestry, and industrial production.
 These factors have raised environmental concerns internationally since the mid-2000s.
 For now, it has resulted in formulation of environmental programs and strategy proposals and strategy developments of a sustainable green growth economy for this region.
 It has been attained by influential organizations like the United Nations (UNEP and FAO), WWF, PROFOR and others, in high-level collaboration with the governmental ministries of the countries comprising the Greater Mekong Subregion.

+Solar and wind energy offer solutions to the environmental and social challenges posed by coal power and hydropower projects.
+The Mekong countries have substantial potential for solar and wind power.
+With the support of off-river pumped hydro energy storage, solar and wind power emerge as promising and sustainable alternatives for meeting the energy needs of the Mekong region.